For Referring Practitioners

 Referrals may be redirected when:

-• There is no objective joint swelling
+• There is no joint swelling

 • Clinical pattern is non-inflammatory